 It is inevitable to experience an economic downturn from time to time.
 We know about the 1997 Asian financial crisis and the 2007-2009 subprime mortgage crisis.
 In 2019-2020, the world expected lower GDP production due to the COVID-19 pandemic.

 Companies should then focus on what matters in their businesses.
-With AI technologies, you can identify inefficient processes, you can streamline customer service, and your overall performance will be better.
+With AI technologies, you can identify inefficient processes, streamline customer service, and improve your overall performance.
 There is also a trend of the declining cost of cloud infrastructure that would help you invest more in AI technologies.

 You can also think about implementing AI on different platforms.
-That being said, you need some expertise in user experience design strategy, user research, rapid prototyping, and app development.
-While you may have an internal team but do, they have the bandwidth or the expertise?
-Companies of all sizes work around this challenge by working with experts who are successful in delivering results.
+That said, you need some expertise in user experience design strategy, user research, rapid prototyping, and app development.
+While you may have an internal team, do they have the availability or expertise?
+Companies of all sizes work around this challenge with experts who successfully deliver results.